hpi-schul-cloud/schulcloud-server/apps/server/doc/testing.md

 to be documented

-## E2E Tests
+## API Tests

-Unlike unit testing, which focuses on individual modules, end-to-end testing covers the interaction between classes and modules at a more aggregate level.
-Automated end-to-end tests help us to ensure that the overall behavior of the system is correct.
+Unlike unit testing, which focuses on individual modules, API testing covers the interaction between classes and modules at a more aggregate level.
+Automated API tests help us to ensure that the overall behavior of the system is correct.

 ### Controller Tests